Raze vs ChamberMatchups

 Raze vs Chamber Matchup Summary

-The Raze vs Chamber matchup in Valorant is a heavily one-sided matchup.
-Based on 80 competitive matches analyzed, Raze wins 55.0% of the time compared to Chamber's 45.0%, a 10.0 percentage point difference.
+The Raze vs Chamber matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 93 competitive matches analyzed, Raze wins 55.9% of the time compared to Chamber's 44.1%, a 11.8 percentage point difference.
 The most significant gap is in headshot accuracy, where Chamber consistently outperforms.
 In this Duelist vs Sentinel matchup, Raze has overwhelming superiority in this agent matchup.
 Chamber should never take isolated fights against Raze and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Raze vs Chamber Fragging Analysis